harbiyelidev/harbiyelim/README.md

 <p>Hello, In Turkish Developer Egemen "Vezir Oni".
 I live in Ankara, the Capital of Turkey, and am passionate about Motors, Music and Travel!</p>

+<p>There is not a sentence, a word, acrostic, or a poem that can describe the beauty of your eyes, neither in the world nor in the Universe, from Arabic to Korean to French.</p>

 ###

 ```js